 2. Call 1-800-MEDICARE (1-800-633-4227) if the medical provider won’t stop billing you, or refuses to issue a refund.
 TTY users can call 1-877-486-2048.

 The agent can confirm that you are enrolled in the QMB Program.
 Medicare can also ask the provider to stop improper billing and to refund any incorrect payments you made.

 3. If you have a problem with debt collection, you can submit a complaint online or call the CFPB at 1-855-411-2372.
 TTY/TDD users can call 1-855-729-2372.

 We'll forward your complaint to the company and work to get you a response from them.

-You can get a printer-friendly version of this information, also , to share with friends or clients.
+You can get a of this information, also , to share with friends or clients.
 You can also go to Ask CFPB to find out about your rights when responding to a debt collector or learn how to dispute an error on your credit report.

 Stacy Canan is Assistant Director of the CFPB’s Office for Older Americans.
 To learn more about our work on behalf of older consumers, visit consumerfinance.gov/older-americans.